andrewjmcgehee/andrewjmcgehee/README.md

 </p>
 <br/>

-i haven't worked for most of these. but i think it makes my profile look more hirable. the first logo is mine BTW. i use neovim BTW. i also used to use arch BTW. but now i'm just a normy on a mac BTW.
+i haven't worked for most of these companies – only google, really. i think it offers the appealing illusion that i have, though. in case that hasn't convinced you, i use neovim BTW. i also used to use arch BTW. but now i'm just a normy on macos.

-my favorite moments in life have been when i knew nothing and learned a skill for the first time. i'm constantly chasing that. i spend a lot of time training jiu jitsu, writing code, drinking coffee, and exploring whatever my current obsession of the month is. right now it's split keyboards and learning to actually touch type.
+my favorite moments in life have been when i knew nothing and learned a skill for the first time. i'm constantly chasing that. i spend a lot of time training jiu jitsu, writing code, drinking coffee, and exploring whatever my current obsession might be. right now it's split keyboards, colemak, and learning to touch type.

-past flavors have been:
+past flavors:
 - designing and building guitar pedals
 - chess
 - learning russian
 - playing the spoons
-- rewriting my blog with HTMX and Go
+- playing around with go

 future flavors might be:
 - building my family a highly available home media k8s cluster